Email FacebookTwitterMenu burgerClose thin

 In addition, a spouse can request temporary alimony as the divorce remains pending.
 Both spouses can agree on an amount, or the court can make that decision.
 This alimony typically ends once the judge issues a final judgement on the divorce.

 Nonetheless, the court expects the alimony recipient to make reasonable efforts to become self-supporting.
-In certain cases, however, a judge can make alimony payments permanent if the recipient can prove he or she has a permanent inability to become self-supporting.
+In certain cases, however, a judge can make alimony payments permanent if the recipient can prove they have a permanent inability to become self-supporting.

 401(k) and IRA Plans and Divorce in Illinois